 A world without barriers: Inclusion as a matter of course

 I am gently roused from sleep by the whirring of the shutters opening automatically.
-It's seven o'clock, the sun is climbing over the Uetliberg.
+It's seven o'clock, and the sun is climbing over the Uetliberg.
 I'm getting ready for a workday at Cybathlon of ETH Zurich.
 I’m slightly nervous as I have an important presentation today to give to the Federal Bureau for the Equality of People with Disabilities.
 Presentations have never been one of my strong points, but my colleague is by my side and presenting with me.

 The presentation shows how technical assistance systems such as mind-controlled prostheses, wheelchairs or exoskeletons can help people with disabilities in everyday life, where the infrastructure and the environment are still not barrier-free.
 We are predestined for this presentation, as the Cybathlon team still works in a building that is anything but barrier-free.
 Zurich's preservation order does not allow the building to be renovated in such a way that it would be fully accessible for people with physical disabilities.